 Additionally, the Earthbath shampoo contains vitamins that provide a host of benefits.
 The inclusion of vitamin E is particularly good for dogs with sensitive skin.
 Vitamin E has even been shown to provide relief for conditions like dermatitis in dogs.

-A bonus is that the shampoo is 100% natural, has minimal and biodegradable ingredients, and is vegan-friendly.
+A bonus is that the shampoo is 100% natural and contains organic ingredients.

 Burt’s Bees All Natural is another shampoo with (nearly) all-natural ingredients.
 It contains colloidal oat flour for its soothing properties, along with several other beneficial ingredients.